takeshimg92/takeshimg92.github.io/_posts/2022-09-22-auc-variance.md

   $$\boxed{\lim_{N\to\infty} \mathbb E\left[\left. \left(Z_i^{(N)} - P_i \right)^2\;\right\vert  Q_J\right] = 0}$$

+> Proposition 2 alone [implies](https://en.wikipedia.org/wiki/Convergence_of_random_variables#Convergence_in_mean) Proposition 1 and the Corollary.
+We leave them here for completeness, and because the machinery is basically the same.

 Since $P_i$ is independent of $Q_J$, this shows that the (conditional on $Q_J$) variable $Z_i$ converges to the (unconditional on $Q_J$) variable $P_i$.
 The problem is so unbalanced that the probabilities of the majority class are essentially "integrated out", and only the scores of the minority class remain.

 In practice, this means that